nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2021.md

    { ecm:isVersion: 1 }
 );
 ```
 Otherwise, the nuxeo server will attempt to create this index if not present at start-up.
 In the case of an existing instance with large amounts of documents, this process may time out and/or affect performance.

-<i class=fa fa-long-arrow-right aria-hidden=true></i>&nbsp;More on JIRA ticket [NXP-31530](https://jira.nuxeo.com/browse/NXP-31530)
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31530](https://jira.nuxeo.com/browse/NXP-31530)

 ## Hotfix 30